anthonygore/statamic-courses-addon/README.md

 ## Overview

-> If you want to create an online course using Statamic then this is for you!
+> If you want to create a simple yet customizable online course using Statamic then this is for you!

 You'll need to add *both* of these packages to your Statamic project: